 - Create a calmer environment

-- Assist in quickly recovering a lost autistic child
+- Assist in quickly recovering a lost child with autism

 Our Balanced Theory